rockettheme/docs/Docs/magento/themes/rokmage_mobile/INDEX.md

 RokMage Mobile, the 9th Magento Club Theme release, is a universal mobile template, built on the jQuery Mobile Framework.

-The theme has it is own configuration page, and can be styled to match your site in seconds using the jQuery Mobile Theme Roller.
+The theme has its own configuration page, and can be styled to match your site in seconds using the jQuery Mobile Theme Roller.

 Features
 -----